 - 1. Brass Choir.
 A performance study of brass literature.
-By audition - 2.
+By audition. - 2.
 Woodwind Choir.
 Performance of literature composed or arranged for this medium.
-By audition. - 3.
-Jazz laboratory.
-Performance and study of American Jazz. - 4.
+By audition. - Jazz.
+Performance and study of American Jazz, including improvisation of jazz orchestration.
+By audition. - 4.
 String Orchestra.
 Study and performance of literature for string orchestra.
-By audition. - 5.
-Percussion Ensemble.
+By audition. - Percussion Ensemble.
 Performance of literature composed or arranged for this medium.
 By audition. - 6.
 Chamber Ensemble.
 Chamber music and small ensemble experience.
 By audition. - Franklin Street.
 Repertoire ranges from jazz and country to gospel and show tunes.
 Frequent performances on and off campus.
 By audition.